kittykatattack/ga/README.md

   built-in, and you can easily define your own with the `keyboard` method.
 - A built-in universal `pointer` that works with both the mouse and touch.
-Define as many pointers are you need for multi-touch.
+Define as many pointers as you need for multi-touch.
 - Import and play sounds using a built-in WebAudio API sound manager.
   Control sounds with `play`, `pause`, `stop`, `restart`, and `playFrom` methods.
 Change a sound's `volume` and `pan`.